Hamza65523/hamza65523/README.md

 <h2 align="center">Hi 👋!
-My name is .Muhammad Hamza and I'm a MErn stack developer from Pakistan.</h2>
+My name is .Muhammad Hamza and I'm a Mern stack developer from Pakistan.</h2>

 ###